The Bible says in Luke 9:1-2, “Then he called his twelve disciples

 interest.
 Then what do you do?
 Jesus said to forget about it and go on to the

 next.
 You want to see people saved because God wants them to be saved.
-The
+But the

 results are up to God.
 He wants you to do your part in taking the message, but